Enpass vs Bitwarden review 2025

 Customer support

 Customer support is an important component of many services, but it’s particularly reassuring to have the option of help should you need assistance with your password manager.
-Unfortunately, this is an area where neither Bitwarden nor Enpass shine.
+Unfortunately, this is an area where neither Bitwarden nor Enpass shines.

 However, Enpass does have a huge catalog of user guides and FAQs to help you resolve issues.
 And there’s also a user forum where you can join discussions or view troubleshooting tips.

-Meanwhile, Bitwarden offers priority customer support, but only for its paying customers.
-But, even if you’re a Premium customer, you still only get email support.
+Meanwhile, Bitwarden offers priority customer support but only for its paying customers.
+But even if you’re a Premium customer, you still only get email support.

 If you’re on Bitwarden’s free account, you’ll have to make do with the FAQs, customer guides, subreddit, or Twitter page.
 However, the responses often just signpost users to the Bitwarden help page or contact information.